caanyp24/supabase-clerk-b2b-starter/README.md

 ```

 ## 4. Get your Supabase JWT secret key

-To give users access to your data, Supabase's API requires an authentication token.
-Your Clerk project can generate these authentication tokens, but it needs your Supabase project's JWT secret key first.

-To find the JWT secret key:

 1. In the sidebar, navigate to Project **Settings > API**.
 2. Under the **JWT Settings** section, save the value in the **JWT Secret** field somewhere secure.
 This value will be used in the next step.